artshishkin/art-docker-mastery-from-captain/README.md

 -  `docker-compose ps` - file `docker-compose.yml` must be in the same directory (or specify through `-f`)
 -  `docker-compose top` - list processes inside containers
 -  `docker-compose down` - Stop and remove containers, networks, images, and volumes

+#### 57. Assignment: Build a Compose File For a Multi-Container Service

+1. Build a basic compose file for a Drupal content management system website.
+Docker Hub is your friend
+2. Use the `drupal` image along with the `postgres` image
+    -  Use the `drupal:8.8.2` image along with the `postgres:12.1` image
+    -  `services:`
+    -  `server_db: image: postgres:12.1`
+    -  `cms: image: drupal:8.8.2`
+3. Use `ports` to expose Drupal on 8080 so you can `localhost:8080`
+4. Be sure to set `POSTGRES_PASSWORD` for postgres
+5. Walk through Drupal setup via browser
+6. Tip: Drupal assumes DB is localhost, but it's service name
+    -  Advanced settings:
+        -  Host: `server_db`
+7. Extra Credit: Use volumes to store Drupal unique data
+    -  set volumes for drupal (4 in example)
+        -  drupal-modules:/var/www/html/modules
+        -  drupal-profiles:/var/www/html/profiles
+        -  drupal-sites:/var/www/html/sites
+        -  drupal-themes:/var/www/html/themes
+8. Cleanup
+    -  `docker-compose down --help`
+    -  `docker-compose down -v`